Skip to main content

 Step 1: Make Healthy Food Choices

 Making healthy food choices starts by eating a variety of nutrient-dense foods.
 Eat more fruits, vegetables, whole grains, legumes and fatty fish.
-Aim to fill half your plate with fruits and vegetables and eat salmon, lake trout, albacore tuna, mackerel or sardines twice a week.
-Legumes — including beans and lentils — are a great sources of fiber and also pack a punch of protein.
+Aim to fill half your plate with fruits and vegetables and include fatty fish — such as salmon, lake trout, albacore tuna, mackerel or sardines — twice a week.
+Legumes such as beans and lentils are a great source of dietary fiber and protein.
 They are heart-healthy and very affordable, too.
-Choose whole-grain foods most often and minimize refined grain foods.
+When selecting grains, choose whole-grain foods most often and minimize refined grain foods.

 Eat less foods that have added salt, sugars and fats.
 Reduce salt intake by preparing foods at home so you can control the amount of sodium in your meals.
 As you prepare meals, use as little salt as possible.
 You can cut at least half the salt from most recipes.
 As you shop, select reduced-sodium or no-salt-added canned soups and vegetables.
 Steer clear of trans fats and limit your intake of saturated fat.